 "Lily leave the boy alone.
 We have a lot of work to do and I'm sure he'll be hearing worse once he meets everyone."

 Harry's head perked up at this.
 "What do you mean 'meet everyone'?
 Who else am I going to see?
 It's not just you guys?"

 Sirius and James started chuckling again even though Lily was now directing her hard stare at them again.
 "Oh for Merlin's sake!"

 Harry literally jumped as another figure appeared out of nowhere and walked towards them.

 "No Merlin, Lily was just…..well since you are here maybe we should get all the introductions done then let Harry digest it all."

 So more people appeared out of nowhere and Harry was flabbergasted to say the least.
 All these ancient and great wizards were going to help him train.
 "Now Harry for a special surprise."
 Merlin chuckled, as a bright light flashed.

 When Harry woke up next he found himself in a grand bedroom.
 It reminded him of his dorm room in Gryffindor but looked like this was all for him.
-He found he was laying in a king size four poster bed with red and gold hangings and silky cream colored sheets.
+He found he was lying in a king size four poster bed with red and gold hangings and silky cream-colored sheets.
 It was luxurious.
 He had never felt so comfortable in his life.
 Deciding he was awake and not dreaming, did it really matter if he was, he cautiously looked over the side of the bed before stepping out.
-Hitting solid ground he breathed a sigh of relief, but jumped at the sound of a voice behind him.
+Hitting solid ground he breathed a sigh of relief but jumped at the sound of a voice behind him.

 "Thought you would fall out of the sky?"
 Came the slightly amused voice of his mother.
 She came fully into the room bearing a tray filled with all sorts of food.